TL-X-org/TL-V_Projects/README.md

 ### AI Writing TL-Verilog

+LLMs are heading toward greater capabilities using TL-Verilog than other HDLs, like Verilog.
+This is a space that changes rapidly, and this README is unlikely to keep up.

 TL-Verilog creates an important separation between behavior and implementation.
 Implementation (especially timing, today) can be safely modified without introducing bugs.
 This enables implementation engineers to safely change RTL without disturbing designers and verification engineers.
 The same separation that helps humans work together is particularly valuable when working with AI.
 TL-Verilog elevates the abstraction level below which we can safely allow AI to optimize our circuits.

-Furthermore, the elevated thought process embodied in TL-Verilog provides a framework for AI reasoning as it does for human reasoning.
-While today's AI models do not understand TL-Verilog, future AI models will be more capable of designing correct and optimal logic using TL-Verilog than Verilog.
+Furthermore, the elevated thought process embodied in TL-Verilog provides a framework for AI reasoning, as it does for human reasoning.

 The future of AI circuit design is destined to use TL-Verilog.